-The Engineering Experiences project investigated an approach for involving low-income, diverse youth in innovative out-of-school time learning experiences that aimed to increase their interest, motivation, and persistence in STEM education and careers.
+The Engineering Experiences project investigated a Design-Based Implementation Research (DBIR) approach for involving low-income, diverse youth in innovative out-of-school time learning experiences that aimed to increase their interest, motivation, and persistence in STEM education and careers.
 This effort was a collaboration between the University Corporation for Atmospheric Research, the University of Colorado Boulder, and the I Have a Dream Foundation Boulder County.
 Over the course of the performance period, approximately 380 low socioeconomic status and diverse youth (primarily Hispanic) participated in various program implementations.

 The primary product from this effort is the Engineering Experiences Toolkit, which can be used by out-of-school time program providers targeting diverse middle school youth.
 This Toolkit contains: